Delightful Adventures

 Making these gluten free strawberry muffins is one of the best ways to use fresh strawberries!
 They're quick and easy to make and are perfect for snacks.

-Making these vegan gluten free strawberry muffins is one of the best ways to use fresh strawberries!
-They turn out light and fluffy, plus, they’re quick and easy to make.
-They’re also great to serve at brunch or to enjoy as snacks (or even at breakfast!).
+Take advantage of the strawberry season by making these vegan gluten-free strawberry muffins.
+It's one of the best ways to bake with fresh strawberries!
+They turn out moist, light, and fluffy, plus, they're quick and easy to make.
+They're great to serve at brunch or to enjoy as snacks (or even at breakfast!).

 Vegan gluten free strawberry muffin on a small white plate.